bhekumuzithabethe/CodeAlpha_Hangman_Game/readMe.md

 ## Requirements
 1. [Python 3.12.4](https://www.python.org/)
 This game uses python 3, you must have  Python version installed on your machine to run this game.
-More information [Here](https://django.readthedocs.io/en/stable/faq/install.html)

 ## Installation

 1. Clone or Download this repository: